CCarrMcMahon/python-template/README.md

 This command will discover and run all test files in the `tests` directory.

+-   Note that by default, pytest won't display the output from tests in the terminal unless it fails.
+This is done to reduce clutter in the terminal and can be turned off by specifying the `-s` argument in your pytest command.

 4.  **Check Test Results**: After running the tests, `pytest` will provide a summary of the test results in the terminal.
 It will show which tests passed, which failed, and any errors encountered.
 5.  **Capture Output**: If you need to capture the output of your functions during testing, you can use the `capsys` fixture provided by `pytest`.
 This is useful for verifying print statements and other output.
     -   If wanting to verify the output of logging statements, the `caplog` fixture will need to be used instead.